ishara-jay/search-functionality-frontend/README.md

-# Getting Started with Create React App
+# Search Functionality Frontend

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) as an assignment.

 ## Available Scripts